 Do adults tease your child, even with good intention?
 Learn why you need to respond to others’ teasing and how to do so firmly yet tactfully.

-You’re at a family party, and grandpa teases your child and pretends to take away his toy.
-He means well, as most adults do when they try to make kids laugh, but now the teasing has grown out of hand and your child is getting upset.
+Adults Tease Your ChildYou’re at a family party, and grandpa teases your child and pretends to take away her toy.
+He means well, as most adults do when they try to make kids laugh, but now the teasing has grown out of hand and your child is feeling some anxiety.

 On one hand, you don’t want to be that parent everyone has to be careful about with what they say to her kids.
-So you laugh it off, while still dropping enough hints that it’s time to stop the teasing.
+So, you laugh it off, while still dropping enough hints that it’s time to stop the teasing.

 Why you need to respond when adults tease your child